 Body weight, age group, race, and haemophilia type

 Although weight was an important covariate to describe the pharmacokinetics of marstacimab, no alteration in dosing is required based on weight in patients weighing ≥ 35 kg.
-Marstacimab clearance (CL) was 29% lower in adolescents (12 to < 18 years of age) compared to adults (18 years and older).
-After adjusting for weight, CL (L/hr/kg) in adolescents was estimated to be approximately 3% lower compared to that in adults, indicating that weight accounts for most of the differences in CL.
-This difference in PK did not translate to a clinically relevant difference in levels of the downstream pharmacodynamic marker peak thrombin between the 2 groups.
+Marstacimab exposures (geometric mean steady state AUC, Cmax and Cmin) were 2.6 to 3.2-fold higher in adolescents compared to adult haemophilia patients; however body weight accounts for most of these differences in exposures.
+These differences in PK did not translate to a clinically relevant difference in levels of the downstream pharmacodynamic marker peak thrombin between the 2 groups.

 The impact of haemophilia type on the pharmacokinetics of marstacimab was not found to be clinically relevant in the patient population.

-Race (Asian vs. non-Asian) was not identified as a covariate influencing marstacimab pharmacokinetics.
-Marstacimab weight-adjusted clearance was 32% higher in Asian patients as compared to non-Asian patients.
+Race (Asian vs. non-Asian) was not identified as a covariate influencing marstacimab pharmacokinetics after adjusting for body weight.
+Marstacimab weight-adjusted linear clearance was 26% higher in Asian participants as compared to non-Asian participants.
 This difference is not considered clinically relevant.
 There are insufficient data to evaluate potential differences in the exposure of marstacimab in other races or ethnicity.

 Clinical studies of marstacimab did not include a sufficient number of patients aged 65 years and older to determine whether there are differences in exposure compared with younger patients.